Enforce Multifactor Authentication when accessing servers or containers protected by ZeroLock®.

 You must specify the action taken if this rule is triggered.

-• Allow allows the ssh session to continue as normal.
+- Allow - the SSH session to continue as normal.

-4. The new SSH-MFA rule rejects any connection attempts on the weekends.
+- Selecting CREATE activates the new SSH-MFA rule rejecting any connection attempts on the weekends.